-Refer to notes 3 and 8 to the financial statements.
+Refer to notes 3 and 8 to the financial statements for disclosures of related accounting policies and balances.

-The investment portfolio at December 31, 2019 is comprised of a single mutual fund (USD 59.4m).
+The investment portfolio at December 31, 2022 is comprised of a single mutual fund totalling USD 35.3m.

 We focused on the valuation and existence of investments because investments represent the principal element of the net asset value as disclosed in the statement of financial position in the financial statements.